yasiryagi/helpdesk/roles/content-curators/README.md

 **When to `censor` a video:**
 - License requires attribution
-  - If the selected license requires attribution, but non is given the, or attribution is incorrect
+  - If the selected license requires attribution, but none is given the, or attribution is incorrect
 - Suspected copyright violation
   - If it's not clear that the video is in violation, but this is strongly suspected by the Curator
 - Status change by owner without resolving issue